Scale-free behavioral cascades and effective leadership in schooling fish: Results

 Our experimental data only allows the identification of a limited number of avalanches.
 Indeed, in Fig.~\ref{fig:data_fish}(c) we plot the total number of recorded avalanches as a function of the turning threshold.
 From here we observe that the range of values of $\vphit$ that lead to at least $1000$ avalanches range approximately in the interval $[0.20, 1.50]$.
 To study the statistics of avalanches, we compute their duration $t$ and size $s$, defined as the number of consecutive time steps (frames) with at least one active fish, and the sum of the number of active fish at each time step of an avalanche, respectively.
-A first broad statistical characterization is given by the relative size and duration fluctuations, measured as the standard deviation $\sigma$ divided by the corresponding average value $\mu$.
+Notice that, since a fish can be active in more than one step along the duration of an avalanche, the avalanche size $s$ is in general larger than the avalanche duration $t$, and can be larger than the total number of fish in the experiment.
+A first broad statistical characterization of avalanches is given by the relative size and duration fluctuations, measured as the standard deviation $\sigma$ divided by the corresponding average value $\mu$.
 In Fig.~\ref{fig:data_fish}(d), we plot these relative fluctuations for both $s$ and $t$, respectively.
 From this plot, we observe that relative fluctuations are only larger than $1$ for threshold values within the interval between $0.1$ and $1.2$.
 We therefore restrict our analysis to the conservative threshold interval $[0.20, 1.20]$.

 We consider the shape of the probability distributions of avalanche sizes, $P(s)$, and durations, $P(t)$, focusing on the cumulative distributions,